jamesfiltness/tuneify/README.md

 # Tuneify

-A project to explore building an isomorphic React/Redux app backed by a servless architecture.
+A project to explore building an isomorphic React/Redux app backed by an express backend.

 Tuneify is a streaming music app built on the YouTube and LastFm APIs.
 Current progress is a basic prototype featuring a simple player, album, artist and home routes.